Looking for Improved SME Funding? Here's How Dubai Will Help

 Over the coming years, the official economic projections expect SMEs to contribute to 45 per cent of the UAE’s gross domestic product (GDP), an increase from the current 40 per cent.
 However, in recent years, companies have experienced significant challenges in acquiring the SME bank financing in Dubai that could help propel the desired increase in GDP contribution.

 In 2009, British entrepreneur Simon Ford fled Dubai with one million dirhams in unpaid debt after his online business Blue Banana went under, claiming that there was a lack of a bankruptcy law.
 To this day, investors claim they will never see the money.
 The ramifications of Ford and other failed entrepreneurs leaving with outstanding debt caused banks in the UAE to come together in 2015 to prevent other SME owners from leaving the country without first paying their debt back.

 According to a Roland Berger study, now less than four per cent of lending from Emirati banks is designated to small and medium-sized enterprises.
 Due to this, the percentage of business owners in the UAE who have difficulties opening a SME bank account is as high as 65 per cent.
 It appears that many banks are operating out of fear and feel that SME banking is a privilege rather than a fundamental component of running an enterprise.

 SME funding options

-Our team of Dubai company formation experts can walk you through the available options you have at your disposal at banks and other sources, whether through a Free Zone or the mainland.
+Our team of Dubai company formation experts can walk you through the available options you have at your disposal at banks and other sources, whether through a Free Zone, offshore, or the mainland.
 If you want your idea to reach its full potential in a business-friendly economy, don’t hesitate to contact our team and start the process today.